apollographql/apollo/graph-manager-docs/source/slack-integration.md

 > Performance alerts require a [paid plan](https://www.apollographql.com/pricing/).
 They are currently experimental.

-Graph Manager can notify you whenever a particular metric (such as error rate) for a particular GraphQL operation exceeds a defined threshold.
+Studio can notify you whenever a particular metric (such as error rate) for a particular GraphQL operation exceeds a defined threshold.
 This is useful for detecting anomalies, especially following a release.

 <img src="./img/integrations/slack-notification.png" class="screenshot" alt="Performance alert">